PatWalters/Free-Wilson/README.md

 ```

 ### Usage
+A detailed tutorial introduction can be found at https://practicalcheminfomatics.blogspot.com/2018/05/free-wilson-analysis.html

 As a demo, go to the data directory and run the command below
 ```commandline
 ../free_wilson.py all --scaffold scaffold.mol --in fw_mols.smi --act fw_act.csv --prefix test